adipolak/adipolak-blog/content/post/Delta Lake essential fundamentals.md

 Part 1 focuses on ACID Fundamentals:

 ## ACID Fundamentals in Delta Lake:
-Let's break it down to understandFundamentals what each means and how it translates in Delta:
+Let's break it down to understand what each means and how it translates in Delta:

 #### Atomicity
   The transaction succeeded or not, all changes, updates, deletes, and other operations either happened as a single unit or not.
 Think Binary, there is only yes or no - 1 or 0.
 In Delta, it means that a commit of a transaction happened, and a new transaction log file was written.
 Transaction log file name example - `000001.json`, the number represents the commit number.